MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 ### I need more agents.
 What can I do?

 A: All Azure DevOps organizations are provided with a single agent and a limited number of free minutes each month.
-If you need more minutes, or need to run more than one build or release job concurrently, then you can buy [concurrent jobs](../licensing/concurrent-jobs-vsts.md).
+If you need more minutes, or need to run more than one build or release job in parallel, then you can buy [parallel jobs](../licensing/concurrent-jobs-vsts.md).

 ### I'm looking for the Microsoft-hosted XAML build controller.
 Where did it go?